arthurhohinng/Inwit/doc/sprint3/PB.md

 Note our product owner decides this backlog and updates our JIRA backlog whenever he has time and thinks there needs to be additions/removals

-The new updated Product Backlog (to see the corresponding JIRA user story numbers, view the actual markdown file code):
+The new updated Product Backlog:

 User Stories:

 Admin:

 1. As an admin, I want to be able to view restaurant inventory, to update website of in and out of stock items, so that I can manage a website on their behalf
-2. As an admin, I want to be able to manage information on containers, to keep inventory of resources, so that administrative requirments can be performed better
+2. As an admin, I want to be able to manage information on containers, to keep inventory of resources, so that administrative requirements can be performed better

 User: